Seri Bahlol

 Seri Bahlol, also Sahr-i Bahlol or Sahri Bahlol, is a city and archaeological site located near Takht-i-Bahi, in Mardan District, about 70 kilometer north-west of Peshawar, Khyber Pakhtunkhwa, Pakistan.

 History

 Seri Bahlol is at the center of the Gandhara area.

+The meaning of the word "Seri Bahlol" .s uncertain The village is located on a hillock protected by a well sophisticated stone wall which was constructed under the Kushans.
 Seri Bahlol is a historical place and it has been included in the UNESCO World Heritage List since 1980.
 The ruins of Seri Bahlol are the remnants of a small ancient fortified town built during the Kushan period.
-The city was protected during the time of John Marshall.
+The site was excavated during the time of John Marshall.

-It contains the remains of Buddha, which have not been properly excavated.
+It contains the relics associated with Buddha, which have not been properly excavated.
 Antiques such as statues, coins, utensils and jewellery are commonly found.
-The local people continue illegal excavation in their homes and land, damaging the historical monuments.
-Some of the local dealers of antiques misguide the local population and instigate them to involve in illegal excavation.
-It requires national and international attention in order to reserve the remnants at Seri Bahlol.
+The archaeological site is threatened by illegal excavation rnd equires national and international attention in order to rpreserve he remnants at Seri Bahlol.

-The word "Seri Bahlol" has been explained by various people in different ways.
-The local people, however, explains that this is a combination of two Hindi words "Sheri" means Sir and "Bahlol" the name of a prominent political and religious leader of the area.
-However, the name is not as old as the village Seri Bahlol.
-The village is located on a hillock protected by a well sophisticated stone wall which was constructed under the Kushans.
-The wall is damaged in several places, but it is still visible in many places.
-The village is surrounded by fertile land where local people practice agriculture.
-For the last few years, the rapid population growth has engulfed the agriculture land which is a risk for food security.